School of Education

 Admission to the School of Education as a Pre-Athletic Training Student

-New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc.
+New freshmen and transfer students from off-campus are admitted directly to the School of Education with a “pre” classification that reflects their interest—Pre-Elementary, Pre-Kinesiology, etc.

 Pre–Athletic Training students receive a classification of PKN.
-This classification indicates that a student is interested in the Athletic Training program or the Exercise and Movement Science program, but hasn't completed the eligibility requirements for admission into either professional program.
+This classification indicates that a student is interested in the Athletic Training program or the Exercise and Movement Science program (or both), but hasn't completed the eligibility requirements for admission into the professional part of either undergraduate degree.
 To be eligible for admission to the School of Education with a PKN classification, UW–Madison students must have earned a cumulative GPA of 2.5.
 This GPA requirement may be modified by the Last 60 Credits Rule (see below).

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.